soupi/learn-haskell-blog-generator/src/05-glue/03-project.md

 ### Executable

-We have separated our code to two sections: a library and an executable, why?
+We have separated our code into two sections: a library and an executable, why?

-First, libraries can be used by others. if we publish our code and someone wants to use it and build upon it, they can.
+First, libraries can be used by others.
+If we publish our code and someone wants to use it and build upon it, they can.
 Executables can't be imported by other projects.
 Second, we can write unit tests for libraries.
 It is usually benefitical to write most, if not all, of our logic as a library, and provide